Armed Forces of Serbia and Montenegro: Branches

 Military expenditures – percent of GDP: 4.6% (2002. est.)

 International deployment

+The VJ was in Croatia until October 20, 1992.

 The VSCG was part of MONUC, the UN mission in the Congo.
 The VSCG was also part of UNAMSIL, the UN mission into Sierra Leone.

 Last chief of staff of the Military of Serbia and Montenegro was general Ljubiša Jokić.